Martian01/mrhttpd/Readme.md

 defines the name of the default file in a directory.
 Typically you use "index.html" or similar. mrhttpd will serve this file if no file name is specified in the URL.
 For example, if a client requests http://server/path/ mrhttpd will try to send http://server/path/index.html.

 #### AUTO_INDEX
 controls whether the server will generate directory listings in JSON format.
 A default index will take precedence over auto index generation.
-This allows you to exclude directories from auto index generation, for instance for security purposes.
+This feature can be used to hide files and directories.

+Note that dot files and directories like ".m2" are not listed in directories created via auto index.
+They are fully functional, though.

 #### PRAGMA
 specifies an optional Pragma parameter that is sent with every HTTP reply.
 A typical value is "no-cache" if you want to suppress caching by proxy servers and frontends.